 Although not every student may be able to shell out a lump sum up front, smaller amounts, spaced out over a few months might be more manageable.
 What’s more, you can typically have higher price tags on plans that are paid out over time.

 Your knowledge inherently has value, but as your prices increase, so too should your offerings.
 Some of the best ways to do this and add value don’t have to be overly complicated.

 Think beyond the basics and…

-- Offer coaching.
+Offer coaching.
 Offering one-on-one online coaching throughout the course to increase its value.
-Thanks to the ease of scheduling with our new Coaching tool, you can easily increase the value of your course by hundreds of dollars by offering personalized consulting.
+Thanks to the ease of scheduling with our coaching feature, you can easily increase the value of your course by hundreds of dollars by offering personalized consulting.

 Sections of this post are adapted from previous content written by Morgan Timm.